 The Watchung Reservation History Trail is a 6-mile loop that takes you through the park’s past, from its earliest colonial settlements to industrial innovation.
 Along the way, you’ll find informational signs about the people and events that shaped the area.

 If you have a few hours to spare, consider taking a self-guided history tour on this moderately-challenging route.
-Just a reminder, this trail is known to get muddy, and the trail markers can sometimes be challenging to follow.
+This trail is known to get muddy, and the trail markers can sometimes be challenging to follow.

 Lake Surprise Loop